Latin alternative: Events and media coverage

 The most known event of Latin alternative is the Latin Alternative Music Conference (LAMC) that every year gathers a large number of bands from all over the Americas and Spain.
 The conference was co-founded by artist manager Tomas Cookman and music executive Josh Norek.
 It was first held in New York City in 2000, moved briefly to Los Angeles, and then returned to New York.
 The 2009 event featured artists from across the Americas including Argentina's Juana Molina, Puerto Rican hip-hop and reggaeton outfit Calle 13, Colombian group Bomba Estéreo, Brazilian singer-songwriter Curumin and Mexico's Natalia Lafourcade, and was profiled along with the wider Latin alternative scene in an article in The New York Times.

+The best known radio show and podcast in the Latin alternative music genre is The Latin Alternative, co-hosted by Josh Norek and Ernesto Lechner.
+The program launched in 2009 and currently airs on 50 public radio stations each week and is available as a podcast on Spotify and Apple.